jammycakes/badbehavior.net/README.md

 this is available from the Bad Behavior SVN repository at:

  * http://plugins.svn.wordpress.org/bad-behavior/

-Note that cloning this project using git-svn can take a very long time; I've had more success with this using Mercurial and hgsubversion.

 Before contributing a pull request, please note the following code conventions: